 The upcoming Cybersecurity Maturity Model Certification (CMMC) may be a concern to you if you are a government contractor in an organization that contains Controlled Unclassified Information (CUI).
 Read on about how Cybriant can guide you through the CMMC process.

-Douglas Adams references notwithstanding consider this Cybriant’s attempt at creating a guide to CMMC.
-As you may have recently become aware, the Department of Defense (DoD)’s push to begin auditing their supply chain for cybersecurity compliance has sent ripples through the sector.
+Douglas Adams’s references notwithstanding consider this Cybriant’s attempt at creating a guide to CMMC.
+As you may have recently become aware, the Department of Defense (DoD)’s push to begin auditing its supply chain for cybersecurity compliance has sent ripples through the sector.

 Now that the initial panic has worn off, you’re trying to come to grips with what exactly all this means.
 Before we get started, understand that anything stated here, or anywhere else, is pure speculation until the CMMC is released into the wild.